mrVectorz/snips/container_workshop.md

 Lastly we will cover how Tripleo makes use of containers.

 ### Namespaces
-I don't feel like reitterating, please go check out:
+I don't feel like reiterating, please go check out:
 - https://github.com/andreaskaris/blog/blob/master/namespaces.md

 ### cgroups